-We didn’t go through Chyng’s nightmares at the airport when we arrived and learning that though Indonesia is predominantly Muslim country, Bali is 90% Hindu gave me such a relief.
+We didn’t go through Chyng’s nightmares at the airport when we arrived and learning that though Indonesia is a predominantly Muslim country, Bali is 90% Hindu gave me such a relief.
 I thought that this much-needed relaxation after our 14-day trek to the Everest Base Camp couldn’t get ugly.
 Or so I thought.
 We were to spend eight days in Bali and it was just day 2 when our vacation almost got spoiled.

 Stack that Money

-It was around lunch time when Rowjie and I decided to get out of bed to find an eatery or a cheap restaurant.
+It was around lunchtime when Rowjie and I decided to get out of bed to find an eatery or a cheap restaurant.
 Under the heat of the sun, we walked and walked and walked.
 It kinda irked Rowjie, who was suggesting all along that we just eat wherever’s near because the scorching sun-heat was outrageous, that I wasn’t listening to him.
-Instead, I was eyeing on all the money changing stalls we’d been passing by and taking note of their exchange rates.
+Instead, I was eyeing all the money-changing stalls we’d been passing by and taking note of their exchange rates.
 When I thought we hit jackpot with this one stall along Jalan Kartika, I just had to have our last Benjamins changed to Indonesian Rupiah (IDR).
-I was thinking that the rate might plummet in the next days if we don’t take advantage of the current rate.
+I was thinking that the rate might plummet in the next few days if we don’t take advantage of the current rate.
 Despite Rowjie’s irresolution, he didn’t protest and just accompanied me.

 When we approached the stall, there were two males who I thought were in their early twenties.
 I am really meticulous when it comes to my hard-earned money.
 I studied them first, observed their behavior, and when I felt at ease, I decided to have our money changed there.
 Their rate was $1 = IDR 12,350 over the normal IDR 12,125 of other money changers.